MSH19/Clustering-via-Jenks-Natural-Breaks/Detect_First_Stable_Data_Matlab/readme.md

-# Detect a stable stream of measurements
+# Detect the first stable stream of measurements arriving from a sensor

 While streaming data from a sensor, it is often desired to detect the first set of stable measurments.
 This set could be represented as an array of values having a Mean Absolute Error (MAE) that is less than a certain threshold.
 This indicates their stability.